Lash Mapping For The Perfect Squirrel Style Lash Extensions

 Now that you have marked your longest segment, split the last section in half again, and then separate those sections into equal parts too - this is to help keep your top line looking nice and smooth!

-If you prefer, you can drop down more lengths than four - ultimately we need to make sure we’re keeping the lashes happy and healthy, so it’s always worth having as short of an eyelash extension as possible on the inner and outer corners especially, as they tend to be shorter and finer here.
+If you prefer, you can drop down more lengths than four - ultimately we need to make sure we’re keeping the natural lashes happy and healthy, so it’s always worth having as short of an eyelash extension as possible on the inner and outer corners especially, as they tend to be shorter and finer here.

-Once you’ve mapped from the middle to the outer corners, map towards the inner corners in slightly larger sections than in the outer corners - again, you may wish to use more lengths than this, just see how many natural lashes your client has, and how obvious an arch you’re looking to create and decide then how many lengths you’ll use from there.
-The more lengths used, the more obvious an arch you’ll have.
+Once you’ve mapped from the middle to the outer corners, map towards the inner corners in slightly larger sections than in the outer corners - again, you may wish to use more lash extension lengths than this, just see how many natural lashes your client has, and how obvious an arch you’re looking to create and decide then how many lengths you’ll use from there.
+The more eyelash extension lengths used, the more obvious an arch you’ll have.

-Who is a Squirrel Style Good For?
+Who Are Squirrel Style Lashes For?

-A Squirrel style lash map follows the brow arch and is quite similar to the growth of the natural lashes, which means that, unlike Dolly Style or Cat Style, it’s quite a universal lash map which will suit the vast majority of clients!
+A Squirrel style lash map follows the brow arch and is quite similar to the growth of the client's natural lashes, which means that, unlike Dolly Style or Cat Style, it’s quite a universal lash map which will suit the vast majority of clients!

 Let’s say your client really wants a Cat Style but you know it will give them a sad appearance due to the shape of the eyes, or their eyes are quite far apart so it won’t complement them well - a Squirrel style will be a great option!